Legislative Priorities 2026

 Fiscal Policy, Tax, and Economic Security

 NASW-MN advocates for fiscal policy that promotes a public budget derived from progressive tax collection and just government spending.
 A democracy can only function if the benefits and burdens of society are equitably distributed.
 In a democracy, all people deserve state support to avoid poverty and to obtain living wage work.
-We support:

 - Sufficient revenue to pay for basic human services.